Academy of Management (AOM) Code of Conduct

 Introduction

-This Annual Meeting Code of Conduct applies to all members, non-members, employees, and volunteers of AOM, including but not limited to officers, committee members, speakers, exhibitors, sponsors, attendees, guests, and event staff.
+This Code of Conduct applies to all members, employees, and volunteers of AOM, including but not limited to officers, committee members, speakers, exhibitors, sponsors, attendees, guests, and event staff participating in the AOM Annual Meeting and at AOM events.
+All participants engaged in AOM events shall comply with this Code.

 Prohibited Conduct